 Because Mati and Hannah will inevitably not get everything they want.
 My kids, like all kids, will eventually face rejection and they must have the emotional bandwidth to accept it graciously.
 I see so many kids nowadays who boss around their yayas (and even their parents), it’s crazy!

-Even if Mati is sharp enough to know that we can afford things (he will actually open my bag and say “Mama’s wallet dami money”), he won’t get everything he wants by whining or crying.
+Even if Mati is sharp enough to know that we can afford things (he will actually open my bag and exclaim “Mama’s wallet dami money!”), he won’t get everything he wants by whining or crying.
 Same goes for Hannah.

 3. Delayed Gratification

 When we were in Hong Kong, Mati enjoyed riding trams.
 “Single tram!”
 “Double decker tram!”
 At the Peak Galleria, he spotted a model tram and played with it and held it lovingly.
-I bought it without him seeing and told him that Hannah would give him one for Christmas.
+I bought it without him seeing and told him that Hannah would give him one for his birthday.

-Now, whenever he remembers the double decker tram, I just remind him to wait for Christmas day.
+Now, whenever he remembers the double decker tram, I just remind him to wait for his birthday.
 He would just smile and repeat “Hannah gift Mati double decker tram”, smile, and go play something else.